benedekrozemberczki/benedekrozemberczki/README.md

 ### Some Great News
 - :japanese_castle: [Karate Club](): An API Oriented Open-source Python Framework for Unsupervised Learning on Graphs was accepted in CIKM '20.
-- :japanese_castle: [Little Ball of Fur](): A Python Library for Graph Sampling was accepted in CIKM '20.
+- :cat2: [Little Ball of Fur](): A Python Library for Graph Sampling was accepted in CIKM '20.